-- Take notes and minutes at meetings, distribute them to your committee within a week of your meeting.
+- Take notes at meetings and distribute minutes to your committee within a few days after your meeting.

-- Give yourself plenty of lead-time to make sure you accomplish all of your objectives.
-View our suggested timeline (available in the Buddy Walk® Organizer Manual once registration is completed).
+- Make sure you accomplish all of your objectives at each meeting.
+View our suggested timeline (available in the Buddy Walk® Organizer Manual once registration is complete).

-- Try to meet at least once each month and start at least six months prior to your walk.
+- Try to meet once a month and begin planning at least six months prior to your walk.

-- View our sample committee tasks and responsibilities (also available in the Buddy Walk® Organizer Manual once registration is completed).
+- View our sample committee tasks and responsibilities (also available in the Buddy Walk® Organizer Manual once registration is complete).

 - What geographic areas could be effectively included in your Buddy Walk®?